skyefreeman/HackerNewsKit/README.md

 # HackerNewsKit
 HackerNewsKit is an unofficial iOS API for Hacker News.
-It comes with no dependancies, making all communication using NSURLSession.